Envelope Encryption

 • Record Type

-• Alias records only support A or AAAA record types
+• For AWS resource targets (ELB, CloudFront, S3, etc.), alias records support A (IPv4) or AAAA (IPv6) record types

 Route 53 Alias vs CNAME Comparison